How to use CSS to set up 2 Backgrounds on a Web Page

 Setting up a web page with 1 large image for the background means all your pages will be the same height or you'll have to repeat the image down the page several times depending on the length of the page.
-It will also take up a lot of memory and also result in a longer download time (page speed is now a Google ranking factor).
+It will also take up a lot of memory to use a large image and result in a longer download time (page speed is now a Google ranking factor).

 A better method is to use 2 backgrounds.
 If you use a smaller image on the top with the rest of the page in a plain color it will enable the pages to be in varying lengths and also take less time for downloading.